publiclab/publiclab-archive/notes/id022012/07-10-2013/using-optic-fiber-to-take-a-picture-of-multiple-light-spectrum-at-the-same-time.md

 ---
-title: Using optic fiber to take a picture of multiple light spectrum at the same time
+title: 'Using optic fiber to take a picture of multiple light spectrum at the same time'
 tagnames: spectrometer, fiber, optic_fiber
 author: id022012
 path: /notes/id022012/07-10-2013/using-optic-fiber-to-take-a-picture-of-multiple-light-spectrum-at-the-same-time.md